garrett16r/pokedexPy/README.md

 # Setup
 1. Clone the repository (`git clone https://github.com/garrett16r/pokedexPy.git`)
+2. For the easiest setup, install [astral-sh/uv](https://github.com/astral-sh/uv)
-2. Run `uv sync` to create the virtual environment and install dependencies
+3. Run `uv sync` to create the virtual environment and install dependencies
-3. Use `uv run pokedex.py [pokemon_name]` to pull Pokemon data
+4. Use `uv run pokedex.py [pokemon_name]` to pull Pokemon data

 ## Notes
 - On first run, two folders will be created in the same directory as pokedex.py